-For the purposes of National Target 12, detailed planning documents with species-specific objectives and management actions are prepared for the species that are most threatened.
+In the meantime, for protected species, detailed planning documents with species-specific objectives and management actions have been prepared for the species that are most threatened.

-The implementation of National Target 13 is guided by two policy documents known as the MPA Policy developed jointly by DOC and the Ministry of Fisheries (now FNZ).7 The objective of the MPA Policy is to protect marine biodiversity by establishing a network of MPAs that is comprehensive and representative of New Zealand's marine habitats and ecosystems.
+Implementation of MPAs is currently guided by two policy documents known as the MPA Policy developed jointly by DOC and the Ministry of Fisheries (now FNZ).13 The objective of the MPA Policy is to protect marine biodiversity by establishing a network of MPAs that is comprehensive and representative of New Zealand's marine habitats and ecosystems.
 Two types of MPAs are recognised under the Policy: